GahyunSongDev/Individual_proj/mini_proj/README.md

 - Ensure you have the cryptography library installed before running the script (`pip3 install cryptography`).
 - It is crucial to keep the `key.key` file secure, as it is used for encryption and decryption.

+## [6] Dice Rolling Game

+### Introduction

+This Python script implements a simple dice rolling game where players take turns rolling a six-sided die to accumulate scores.
+The goal is to reach a randomly determined winning score before the other players.

+### Getting Started

+#### Usage

+Run the main script to start the dice rolling game.
+    ```bash
+    cd dice_rolling_game.py

+#### Game Rules
+-   The number of players is determined at the beginning of the game (2 to 4 players).
+-   Each player takes turns rolling a six-sided die.
+-   Rolling a 1 resets the player's score to 0.
+-   The game continues until one player reaches a randomly determined winning score.

+#### Code Overview
+roll() :
+Simulate rolling a six-sided die and return the result.

+#### Main Game Loop
+1. Input validation for the number of players.
+2. Set a random winning score for the round.
+3. Initialize scores for each player.
+4. Main game loop iterating through each player's turn.
+5. Display the current scores and check for a winner.